Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 | TC004        | T           | –           | T           |          | X        |
 | TC005        | N/A         | F           | T           |          |          |
 | TC006        | T           | T           | F           | X        |          |

+- **Benefits:**

+  - **Comprehensive Coverage:** Ensures that all possible combinations of conditions are tested.
+  - **Clear Documentation:** Provides a clear and concise representation of business rules and decision logic.

+- **Challenges:**

+  - **Complexity:** Creating decision tables for systems with many conditions can be complex and time-consuming.
+  - **Detailed Requirements:** Requires detailed and precise requirements to create accurate decision tables.

 </details>